THE WAY OF THE CROSS

 (Kneel)

 Ah, my outraged Jesus, by the merits of the weakness that Thou didst suffer in going to Calvary, give me strength sufficient to conquer all human respect and all my wicked passions, which have led me to despise Thy friendship.
-I love Theee, Jesus, my Love, with all my heart; I repent of having offended Thee.
+I love Thee, Jesus, my Love, with my whole heart; I repent of having offended Thee.
 Never permit me to offend Thee again.
 Grant that I may love Thee always, and then do with me what Thou wilt.

 Our Father, Hail Mary, Glory be to the Father

-Make me feel as You have felt
+Make me feel as Thou hast felt

 Make my soul to glow and melt